confluentinc/workshop-data-contracts/assets/labs/LAB2_data_organization.md

 Based on the DLQ topic `invalid-messages` you specified in the Data quality rule you created earlier, go ahead and create a topic titled `invalid-messages`.

+You want this to be a schema-less topic so it can ingest different message structures, so do not create a data contract for it.

 ## 🏁 Conclusion

 **Outstanding work!** You've transformed River Hotels from an ungoverned data environment into a governed ecosystem.